Math Placement

 Improve Your Score

-When working with the Prep and Learning module, students can expect to periodically be presented with a knowledge check.
-The knowledge check will provide them with feedback on what they have remembered and what they need more help with.
-Topics students demonstrate mastery for will be removed from the Prep and Learning module.
-Those topics that remain as knowledge gaps will be added back to the Prep and Learning module.
+- When completing the Prep and Learning module, you will periodically be presented with a knowledge check.
+The knowledge check will provide you with feedback on what you have remembered and what you need more help with.

 College Credit Earned by Exam